microsoft/fluentui/rfcs/shared/build-system/07-standard-package-structure-for-v9.md

 README.md
 ```

-We're already following this convention when it comes to e2e so most of the work will be extracting stories out of the `src` folder and moving those to the root of the package.
+We will be extracting stories out of the `src` folder and moving those to the root of the package within a `stories/` subfolder.
 The asset files will also need to be moved to the appropriate `assets` subfolder.
 The `.npmignore` file will then be updated to ignore any asset files and files living within the documentation folder.

-Also, the old `common/` folder which caused confusion and unexpected linting errors will now be replaced with a more robust `testing/` subfolder within the `src` folder to house the conformance testing factory and any mock testing files to be used in multiple tests within a package.
+Also, the old `common/` folder which caused confusion and unexpected linting errors will now be replaced with a more robust `testing/` subfolder within the `src` folder to house the conformance testing factory and any mock or utility testing files to be used in multiple tests within a package.

+The final change will be removing the `e2e/` subfolder and collocating all cypress tests with the implementation and jest test files.
+The motivation for this is because we use cypress to test components on a real browser and not as a true e2e solution.
+Nx also collocates those cypress files like standard jest files so having them together provides more consistency.

 ## Pros and Cons